telerik/ajax-docs/knowledge-base/performance-building-large-asp-net-web-forms-projects-is-slow.md

 Is there anything I need to do to improve the build process?
 Right now I'm only interested in the AsyncUpload examples.

 ## Solution
-There is an option in Visual Studio to configure the IDE to build only the current page you have selected as a start page.
-Once turned on, this setting will resolve the performance issue since the studio will not build the whole solution, but only the start page.
+There is one pretty useful performance feature of Visual Studio, which allows to build only the page your are working on and to debug/build it, but not the whole site.
+Once turned on, this setting will resolve the performance issue since the studio will not build the whole solution, but only the selected start page and you can concentrate only on it.

 Here are the steps:
 * Right click on the Web Site